 Gaining the skills to manage these technical elements can provide a massive confidence boost - especially when you start to see improvement.
 Plus, you might just find your abilities to manage that dodgy shopping trolley with the wonky wheels greatly improves.

 Cycling is an incredibly sociable sport.
-Grassroots cycling revolves around cycling club culture – which in turn revolves around the Saturday or Sunday club run: several hours of riding at an intensity that enables easy chat, interrupted only by a cafe stop (or the occasional puncture).
+Grassroots cycling revolves around cycling club culture - which in turn revolves around the Saturday or Sunday club run: several hours of cycling in a group at an intensity that enables easy chat, interrupted only by a cafe stop for a coffee for a caffeine boost (or the occasional puncture).

 Joining a cycling club or group is an excellent way to grow your social circle, and if you're new to riding - you'll probably find all the maintenance and training advice you may have been looking for there, too.